Classes A, B, and C

 CDL Endorsements

-The following endorsements may be added to your commercial driver's license (CDL):
+The following endorsements may be added to your CDL:

 - H - Hazardous Material (Hazmat)